P.O. Box 79

 If we are successful, our children and grandchildren will thank us.

 SolutionsAlthough air and water pollution were expensive to reduce, light pollution is very cheap.
 The first key is to recognize there is a problem.
 The second is to understand the problem.
 And the third is to apply cost effective measures to reduce it.
-As with air and water pollution, these include changing the ways we use light.
+As with air and water pollution, these include changing the way we manage these and change the historical "Best Practices" that causes these problems.
 We have now reduced the amount of contaminated air and water that is released into the environment.
 So we should now address light pollution.

 The four tenets for reducing the impact of light on the environment are to limit the: